marfanr/dotfiles/README.md

 ### Installation

-> To avoid errors, before starting the installation process, make sure that the ~ /
+> To avoid an errors, before starting the installation process, make sure that the ~ /
 > .config directory doesn't have the following folders yet, and make sure you're not using any dotfiles

+_ an automatic installation script is being built, for now you can install it manually using the GNU stow _

+`` bash